Police: Virtual kidnapping scam in York County

-YORK COUNTY, Va. — According to the York-Poquoson Sheriff's Office, at least two people have been targeted by a virtual kidnapping scam.
+YORK COUNTY, Va. — At least two people have been targeted by a virtual kidnapping scam, according to the York-Poquoson Sheriff's Office.

 On August 5, deputies were sent to the Tabb area of York County around 4:30 p.m. for a possible abduction.
 This was the second time in the past two months that deputies have responded to this type of call.